-Class H - Dwellings being actively marketed for let (12 months limit)
+Class H - Dwellings being actively marketed for let or an agreed tenancy with a future tenancy start date (12 months limit)

 Qualification Criteria

-The property must be actively marketed for let, for a fair market rental value.
+The property must be actively marketed for let for a fair market rental value or have an agreed tenancy with a future tenancy start date.

-The exception would apply for up to 12 months from the date it was actively marketed for let, or until a new tenancy commences, whichever is sooner.
+The exception would apply for up to 12 months from the date it was actively marketed for let/awaiting a tenancy to start for an agreed tenancy or until a new tenancy commences, whichever is sooner.

 Whilst the exception is applied the property will still be subject to the standard Council Tax charge.